 The front airbags have a multistage inflator design.
 This may allow the airbag to have different rates of inflation that are based on collision severity and occupant size.
-Also, the front passenger airbag is certified to the Federal regulations that define Occupant Classification (Refer to "Occupant Classification System" in this section).
+Also, the front passenger airbag is certified to the Federal

 If the vehicle is equipped with side airbags, they are located inside the driver and front passenger seats, and their covers are also labeled SRS AIRBAG.